Naguissa/watering/README.md

  * Prepare extra data:
   * If you want to use SD-card, format SD-card as FAT and copy files in data/ folder to SD-card.
   * If you want to use SPIFFS instead an SD-card, upload extra data at Arduino IDE -> Tools -> ESP8266 Sketch Data Upload
-  * If no logs and extras, simply do nothing (except enable that option in sketch).
+  * If no logs and extras, simply do nothing (except enable that option in .h file).

 ## Connections on NodeMCU v3 ##